-Bethann Hardison was a supermodel-cum-entrepreneur, and became a household name when she took her turn on the catwalk at the Battle of Versailles, a historic fashion show that took place in Versailles and put American fashion on the map.
+Bethann Hardison was a supermodel-cum-entrepreneur, who became a household name when she took her turn on the catwalk at the Battle of Versailles, a historic fashion show that took place in Versailles and put American fashion on the map.
 With that moment, she became one of the first Black models to walk a European runway.
 She has since turned her efforts toward fashion activism, starting her own agency (Diversity Coalition) to increase diversity in the fashion industry and expose racial prejudice.

-Artist, founding member of the queer feminist journal and artist collective LTTR, creator of the cult zine FashionFashion, which parodies fashion magazines and photography, targeting their portrayal of women and the female body as a site for capitalist consumption.
-K8 also directed music videos for groups including Le Tigre, Lesbians on Ecstasy, and Men.
+K8 Hardy is an artist, founding member of the queer feminist journal and artist collective LTTR, and creator of the cult zine FashionFashion, which parodies fashion magazines and photography, targeting their portrayal of women and the female body as a site for capitalist consumption.
+K8 Hardy also directed music videos for groups including Le Tigre, Lesbians on Ecstasy, and Men.

 Kim Hastreiter is co-editor and founder of Paper magazine, “the most sophisticated chronicle of New York’s heart-stopping cultural encephalogram over the past 30 years.”
 With Kim at the helm, Paper has served as a pop-culture incubator, documenting the fashion, music, and art born from surfing, skateboarding, hip-hop, and gay life.

-Alongside Mikkel Storleer Eriksen, Tor is the cofounder of Stargate, a prolific record producing and songwriting team responsible for, among other hits, Beyonce’s “Irreplaceable,” Rihanna’s “What’s My Name”, and Wiz Khalifa’s “Black and Yellow.”
+Tor Erik Hermansen is the cofounder of Stargate, a prolific record producing and songwriting team.
+Working alongside, Mikkel Storleer Eriksen, Tor is responsible for, among other hits, Beyonce’s “Irreplaceable,” Rihanna’s “What’s My Name”, and Wiz Khalifa’s “Black and Yellow.”

 Lena Herzog is a Russian-born American artist based in Los Angeles and New York.
 She is the author of six books of photography.
 Her work has appeared in and was reviewed by The New York Times, Harper’s Magazine, The New Yorker, Vanity Fair, the Los Angeles Times, The Paris Review and Cabinet, among other publications.
 Lena’s work has been widely exhibited in Europe and the United States.
 She is the Director and Producer of Last Whispers, a project on the mass extinction of languages which premiered at the British Museum.